Myke Tavarres: Philadelphia Eagles

 After going undrafted in the 2016 NFL draft was signed as an undrafted free agent by the Philadelphia Eagles and played in all four preseason games of this season making him and his teammate Cole Wick the first UIW players in the NFL.
 There he scored 3 tackles and one QB hit, but was at the end released unexpectedly.
-It was speculated that the franchise released him do to the fact, that he wanted to join Colin Kaepernick in his protest.
+It was speculated that the franchise released him because he wanted to join Colin Kaepernick in his protest.

 Barcelona Dragons

 After a short stint with the Hamilton Tiger-Cats and playing for the Nebraska Danger the Barcelona Dragons signed him for the 2021 European League of Football season.
 Tavarres led the Dragons with 99 total tackles and 16 tackles for loss in 2021 making him the runner-up for the defensive player of the year.

 Leipzig Kings

 On January 31, 2022, Tavarres signed a two-year contract with the Leipzig Kings for the 2022 European League of Football season.